hmc-cs111-fall2016/piconot/evaluation.md

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**
-Probably around a 7.
-Currently having a bunch of trouble really making it fit with the API.
+Probably around a 9.
+Currently we're having a bunch of trouble really making it fit with the API.
 We use strings for the states because we take in start and next states as directions rather than numbers.
 Furthermore, we don't ask users for a full set of surroundings for each rule.
 Rather, they only specify if there is a rule that they specifically need.
 For example, while the original syntax would take in something like "N***", specifying each direction's status, ours would be only "Something(N)", which requires us to go through more work to conform to the API.

+One of the biggest issues we had to deal with is the fact that we had to take in strings as our parameters for our `If` function, in order to be able to control the order that `Nothing`, `Something`, and `Go` were called in.
+We used regex to parse out the input for these, but it seems we weren't able to perfect it even at this point.
+As a result, we could not provide the proper values needed in some cases and it can cause our right hand rule to mess up.

 ## External DSL

 _Describe each change from your ideal syntax to the syntax you implemented, and